Urigo/angular-meteor/README.md

 * Use ngTemplate's template property to render the Meteor template.
 (Done)
 * Transclude nested templates using the ngTemplate directive.
 (Done)
 * Pass Meteor template event maps to the ngTemplate directive.
 (Done)
-* Store the ngTemplate directive in $templateCache rather than the raw HTML string.
+* Store the ngTemplate directive in $templateCache rather than the raw HTML of the template.
 (Done)
 * More general method to recompile angular code whenever a template is re-rendered using Handlebar helpers, such as #if and with iron-router, than the current workaround for iron-router.

 ### Documentation (0% Done)